What Are Objects?

 Do All Verbs Take Objects?

-The answer is no. Here are some important rules you need to know about verbs and objects:
+Not all verbs need an object to form a complete sentence.
+Here are some important rules you need to know about verbs and objects:

 - Only transitive verbs can have an object.